Grand Duchy of

 Nothing more is known of Theodor after Ellis Island.
 When asked, Wilhelm Fritz is noted for saying about his father: [in German] "I couldn't get him to come with me."
 Previously, this was understood to mean Theodor stayed behind in Germany.
 However, we now understand that Wilhelm Fritz was referring to his father's refusal to complete the journey to Davenport, Iowa.
 Of note, there is the possibility that Theodor continued his journey west to live with a daughter in Pipestone MN.

 7. Wilhelm Fritz Stamer was born 10/3/1884 in Schinkel uber Kiel, Schleswig-Holstein, German Empire.
 His parents were ethnic Germans who grew up in the Duchy of Holstein under Danish rule.
 But since 1871 and the unification of the disparate German principalities into the German Empire, the family were Germans finally living in a German nation.
 [The 48ers and Social Revolution]

-In about 1908, Wilhem Fritz's father joined him at Kappel, Rhineland, from whence they began their journey to America.
+In about 1908, Wilhem Fritz's father joined him. in Kappel, Rhineland, when they began their journey to America.
 Traveling down the Rhine River to the Netherlands, the two booked passage aboard the SS Rotterdam, arriving at Ellis Island NY on 8/3/1908.
 Wilhelm Fritz's whereabouts are not know from his arrival at Ellis Island in 1908 until his enumeration in the 1910 Scott Co IA Census.

-As late as the 1920s, you could live in the German neighborhood of Nordwest in Davenport, shop on Washington Street, go to the tailor or the butcher or even the doctor without ever having to speak English.
-So why did the German language go away?
+As late as the 1920s, you could live in the German neighborhood of Nordwest in Davenport, shop on Washington St, go to the tailor or the butcher or even the doctor without ever having to speak English.
+So why did the German language to away?
 Your children had to speak English to go to public school.
 And over time, English replaced German in the home.